 As the SMI Hub Project Manager, Jill is responsible for overseeing the quality and timely delivery of the ERDF programme of activities.
 Jill has over 10 years’ experience in Project Management and Administration at The University of Manchester, most recently managing the EPSRC funded RE3 – Rethinking Resources and Recycling Project, which brought together multiple academic researchers and industrial partners to identify opportunities, challenges and key solutions to eliminating plastic waste.
 Jill is passionate about supporting people in their everyday lives to reduce their current use of plastics through recycling.
 Together with the SMI Hub team, Jill facilitates the successful delivery of the SMI Hub and its goal to support SMEs in Greater Manchester to develop more sustainable approaches to plastics use.

-Poppy is the Communications Officer for the Henry Royce Institute and the SMI Hub, having joined the Royce team in 2021 and promotes the Institute services and vision to its many external stakeholders.
+Poppy works across both the Henry Royce Institute and the SMI Hub, and promotes the Institute services and vision to its many external stakeholders.
 Poppy is the brand guardian for Royce, NXCT and the SMI Hub and has oversite of the Institute’s digital outputs.
-She has worked in the communications sector for over 5 years’ and brings extensive experience in digital content creation, marketing and events organisation.
+She has worked in the communications sector for over 5 years and brings extensive experience in digital content creation, marketing and events organisation.